Chapter 5: Hope

-Harlan bit his lip.
+Harlan wet his lips.
 "You, ah, you don't mind if I eat with you?"
-Before Bailey could shake his head that he didn't mind, Harlan grimaced.
+Before Bailey could shake his head that he didn't, Harlan grimaced.
 "Shit."
-He seemed scattered all of a sudden, and he laughed nervously.
+He seemed scattered all of a sudden, and laughed nervously.
 "Uh, wait.
 Wait."
 Harlan frowned to himself, then his eyes widened.
 "Oh yeah!"
 He held up a finger.
 "Okay, I've got it."

-Clay had a bemused expression on his face.
+Clay had a quizzical expression on his face.
 "I saw him.
 What did you say, Harlan?"

-"Ah, I just asked if Bailey wanted to eat with me."
-Harlan seemed a little embarrassed, but he looked up at Bailey, and he smiled.
+"Ah, I just asked if he wanted to eat with me."
+Harlan seemed a little embarrassed, but he looked up at Bailey and smiled.

 "Cool."
 Clay scooped up a bowlful of chili.
 "Here you go.
 Though you're on your own to do your dishes."

 "No problem."
 Harlan jerked his head at Bailey.
 "I'll get his too."
-He took the food, then he reached into his pocket for his $5 donation for the meal.
+He took the food, then reached into his pocket for his five dollar donation for the meal.

-Bailey suddenly stood up.
-He reached and grabbed Harlan's arm.
-Bailey shook his head, and he took out his own wallet.
-The mute man pulled out a $5 bill, and he put it into the donation jar.
-Then he smiled at Harlan.
-Bailey signed two distinct words at Harlan.
-He knew, full well the man wouldn't understand.
-But, he grinned broadly.
+Bailey suddenly stood up, reached and grabbed Harlan's arm.
+Bailey shook his head and took out his own wallet.
+The mute man pulled out a five dollar bill and he put it into the donation jar.
+Then he smiled.
+Bailey signed two distinct words at Harlan, knowing full well the man wouldn't understand.
+He grinned broadly.

-Harlan pursed his lips, and he looked at Clay.
+Harlan pursed his lips and looked at Clay.
 "Do you know what he just said?"

 Clay smirked.
 "No, but from his shit-eating grin, it was probably a dig at you."

-Bailey laughed, and only his breath as it passed through his mouth made a sound.
-Then he made a motion at Harlan, obviously intended to have Harlan sit.
+Bailey laughed, only his breath as it passed through his mouth making a sound.
+Then he made a motion at Harlan, obviously intended to have him sit.

-Harlan eyed Bailey, then he finally sat down.
-Harlan stirred his chili, and he narrowed his eyes at the mute man.
+Harlan eyed Bailey, then finally sat down.
+He stirred his chili and narrowed his eyes at his silent companion.
 "You know, it just makes me want to learn what you said."

 Clay had long ago left the two alone, and Harlan had finished with his meal.
-Bailey stayed with him the whole time, even though the mute man was done soon after Harlan sat.
-While Harlan ate, Bailey picked up various things off of the table, and he signed to Harlan what they were.
+Bailey stayed with him, even though he was done soon after Harlan sat.
+While Harlan ate, Bailey picked up various things off of the table and signed what they were.

 The little lesson went on.
 Harlan already knew three different languages fluently.
 His brain was primed to learn new vocabulary and syntax.
-ASL was different.
-But the dedication required for mastery was not.
-Additionally, Harlan's body-awareness was off the charts.
+ASL was different, but the dedication required for mastery was not.
+Additionally, his body-awareness was off the charts.
 The only time he got something wrong was when he didn't see it from the correct angle.
-Harlan memorized the signs as he repeated them back to Bailey.
+He memorized the signs as he repeated them back to Bailey.

-Bailey's face as Harlan followed along and copied the signs made Harlan want to continue.
-The dark-haired man grinned happily as Harlan got the signs correct.
-And a couple of times, Bailey reached, and he adjusted Harlan's finger positions or the angle of his hands.
-Each time, Bailey looked straight into Harlan's eyes as he gently shifted Harlan into the correct position.
+Bailey's face as Harlan followed along and copied the signs made him want to continue.
+The dark-haired man grinned happily as Harlan got the signs right.
+A couple of times, Bailey reached to adjust Harlan's finger positions, or the angle of his hands.
+Each time, he looked straight into Harlan's eyes as he gently shifted him into the correct position.
 Then Bailey would nod at the new configuration.

 Finally, Harlan finished with his dinner.
 He hadn't wanted to.
-He wanted to sit out at the picnic table with Bailey all night.
-But it was growing cooler, and Harlan had dishes to wash.
+He'd wanted to sit out at the picnic table with Bailey all night.
+But it was growing cooler, and he had dishes to wash.

 As Harlan stood up, Bailey rose with him.
-Then he surprised Harlan when Bailey hugged him.
-Harlan had no idea his learning a few signs would be so meaningful to Bailey.
-But it was evident that it meant a lot to him.
+He was surprised when Bailey hugged him.
+He had no idea his learning a few signs would be so meaningful to Bailey, but it was obvious that it meant a lot to him.

-But, now Harlan was back in his cabin.
-The last thing he saw before he closed the door was Bailey as the man stood on the asphalt loop.
-The mute man grinned, and he waved.
-Then Bailey disappeared into his rental.
+Now Harlan was back in his cabin.
+The last thing he had seen before closing the door was Bailey as he stood on the asphalt loop.
+The mute man grinned and waved, then disappeared into his rental.

 Harlan shook himself.
 "Okay, before you forget them.
 Call before you forget."

-Harlan picked up his phone, and he dialed a number he had memorized.
-It was for a restaurant in Hailey, Idaho.
-And a smooth, Italian accented, bass voice came over the receiver.
+Picking up his phone, he dialed a number from memory.
+It was for a restaurant in Hailey, Idaho, and a smooth, Italian accented, bass voice came over the receiver.
 "Hello.
 Mattone e Fuoco.
 How can I help you?"

-In moments, Harlan was on a video chat with a black-haired woman in Sicily.
-Harlan placed the phone so she could see his hands, and he copied the signs he saw Bailey do, as the man paid for Harlan's meal.
+In moments, Harlan spoke on a video chat with a black-haired woman in Sicily.
+He placed the phone so she could see his hands and copied the signs he had seen Bailey do, as the man had paid for Harlan's meal.

 "What?
 What did he say?"
 Harlan was impatient to know.

-Harlan shook his head, and he laughed along with her.
+Shaking his head, he laughed along with her.
 "He's not deaf, only mute.
 And we're not dating.
-No." Harlan let a longing sigh escape his lips, and he looked straight into the phone at the amused woman.
+No." Harlan let a longing sigh escape his lips and looked straight into the phone at the amused woman.
 "Not yet."